 - Flexibility- You may need to vary your words or the pacing of how you say things.
 Sometimes flexibility includes fully listening first before you say anything.

-- Pay attention to the emotions- Try an experiment…say “yes” in as many different ways as you can imagine.
-Someone can say what you want to hear but if you don’t hear what they are really feeling, the issue will come up again and again.
+- Pay attention to the emotions- Someone can say what you want to hear but if you don’t hear what they are really feeling, the issue will come up again and again.

-When business owners/ executives are comfortable in their own skin, communication tends to smoother.
+When business owners/ executives develop their skills and are comfortable in their own skin, communication tends to go more smoothly.
 Sure, there are days when everyone makes mistakes but good communication builds good will.
-It sets the stage for apologies, corrections and clarifications.
-Using the CEO Mindset does foster smarter communication.
+Are you like the driver in the story and giving mixed signals to you team?
+Using the CEO Mindset encourages you to monitor your communication style and self-awareness to foster stronger communication with your team.